Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/logging-overview.markdown

 com.gigaspaces.core.cluster.sync_replication.level = INFO
 ```

 When a cluster topology is replicated, the replication functionality is enabled.
-More information about topologies is available [here](../overview/the-runtime-environment.html#topologies).

 Replication between Spaces is one of the core features of XAP, and is explained in detail [here](./replication.html).